pollination/pollination-docs/rhino-plugin/pollination-commands/po_addview.md

----
-description: Setting up the camera view for running Radiance view based simulations.
-Use &quot;Pollination&quot; command to open Radiance Object Manager to check and edit each view object.
----

 # PO_AddView

 Setting up the camera view for running Radiance view based simulations.
 Use &quot;Pollination&quot; command to open Radiance Object Manager to check and edit each view object.